petergridge/Irrigation-V5/readme_new.md

 ### When will the program run?
 The schedule can be configured to:
 - To run every 'n' days, 1 = every day, 2 = every two days and so on.
-- On specific week days, 'sun,tue,thu' will run the program on Sunday, Tuesday and Thursday only.
+- On specific week days, 'Sun, Tue, Thu' will run the program on Sunday, Tuesday and Thursday only.

 The schedule can be set at:
 - The program level to apply to all zones.
 - On each zone.
 This allows the program to run different zones at varying tempos allowing the lawn to be watered weekly and the pots every 2.
-- A combination of both
-    - If both are set the zone level frequency is used.
+- A combination of both, if both are set the zone level frequency is used.

 ### What will stop a program or zone while it is running?
-- When the program is disabled all zones will stop
+- When the program is disabled all zones will stop.
-- When the zone is disabled the zone will stop
+- When the zone is disabled the zone will stop.
-- When the water source (well) sensor is no longer active
+- When the water source (well) sensor is no longer active.
-- The rain sensor will allow currently running program to complete
+- The rain sensor will stop a currently running program, [advanced options](#advanced-options) support running completion.

-There is a short delay to allow for false readings, a change in state will not immediately terminate the program or zone.

 ### Why don't changes in the rain sensor and adjustment impact running zones
 - Some users have soil sensors to determine the adjustment.
-If this sensor modified the operation of the zone it would impact the watering time adversly.
+If this sensor modified the operation of the zone it would impact the watering time adversely.
-- When the rain sensor activates during a watering cycle the program will continue until completed.
+- When the rain sensor activates during a watering cycle it is optional for the program to continue until completed.

 ### What will stop the program initiating?
 - When the Program is disabled (off)